YourongYe/AWS/AWS Certified Developer Associate Exam/key_concepts.md

   - Network card: speed of the card, Public IP address
   - Bootstrap script (configure at first launch): EC2 User Data

+# EC2 User Data
+- It is the script which will run only once at the instance first start
+- For example, you can write a bash script to launch a server on your instance

 # AMI
 An AMI is a template that contains the software configuration (operating system, application server, and applications) required to launch your instance